JuliaStats/Distances.jl/README.md

 The implementation has been carefully optimized based on benchmarks.
 The Julia scripts ``test/bench_colwise.jl`` and ``test/bench_pairwise.jl`` run the benchmarks on a variety of distances, respectively under column-wise and pairwise settings.

-Here are benchmarks obtained on Linux with Intel Core i7-4770K 3.5 GHz.
+Here are benchmarks obtained running Julia 0.5.1 on a late-2016 MacBook Pro running MacOS 10.12.3 with an quad-core Intel Core i7 processor @ 2.9 GHz.

 #### Column-wise benchmark